jaywink/socialhome/docs/development.rst

 Steps
 ......

-The first step is to copy the ``docker/dev/docker-compose.yml`` file to the root of the project. eg
+The first step is to copy the example docker-compose file ``docker/dev/docker-compose.yml.example`` file to the root of the project. eg

-``cp docker/dev/docker-compose.yml .``
+``cp docker/dev/docker-compose.yml.example ./docker-compose.yml``

 You also need to set an .env file as per the above instructions.
 Use the ``.env.example`` as a starting point.